 How do you know what other people are charging?
 You used the eBay advanced search function, which we will discuss in the next tip.

-(There are always exceptions to rules; the exception to this competitive pricing rule would be if you have thousands of positive buyer reviews or are a Top-Rated Seller with nearly 100% satisfaction rating.
+(There are always exceptions to rules; the exception to this competitive pricing rule would be if you have thousands of positive buyer reviews or are a Top-Rated Seller with at or close to 100% satisfaction rating.
 Buyers find comfort in those numbers and may be willing to pay you a bit more.)

 Before you list a single Starbucks mug on eBay you should first do some research.

 - you have an idea how much something is worth by what competitors are charging for it